Faculty Professional Development (FPD)

 The Faculty Professional Development Committee (FPDC) of the Academic Senate is the body that interprets the Title V regulations as they apply to SBCC's FPD activities.
 The committee's determinations are published in the FPD Guidelines (http://flex.sbcc.edu).
 Please contact any committee member if you have recommendations regarding these FPD Guidelines.

 You may request in writing or in person that the FPD Director or FPDC reconsider the decision.
-The FPDC meets twice per month on the first and third Thursdays at 3:30 in BC 214.
+The FPDC meets twice per month on the first and third Thursdays at 4:00 in the FRC.
 Please contact the FPDC chairperson before the next scheduled meeting to request your issue be placed on the agenda.
 The decision of the FPDC is final.

 In general you can claim each hour of attendance at a conference related to your field.
 See FPD Guidelines (http://flex.sbcc.edu).

-As FPD hours are paid working hours, your pay would be reduced at your contract load rate by the number of unfulfilled hours (6 FPD hours are equivalent to one day).
+As FPD hours are paid working hours, your pay would be reduced at your contract load rate by the number of unfulfilled hours.

 You are welcome to participate in as many workshops, meetings and activities as you would like, but the College cannot compensate you for your participation over and above your required hours.